Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 But I was also starving and miserable and cranky.
 I wasn’t any stronger, yet I was achy all the time.
 And my muffin-top didn’t go away.

 To my surprise, however, he didn’t just survive on the Paleo diet—he thrived.
-My husband did CrossFit three times a week and ate Paleo, and was in better shape than he was in college.
+Exercising and eating Paleo, he was suddenly in better shape than he was in college.
 His blood work and body composition were much improved, and he was savoring all the stuff I secretly wanted to eat.
 Meanwhile, I was suffering through night after night of hour-long workouts and obsessively recording my calories, and I didn’t feel any healthier.
 My bathroom scale told me I’d shed some pounds, but my food cravings were off the scale.

 I had to give this Paleo thing a try.